Chart Color Schemes

 An assessment of population growth drivers in Robinvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Robinvale's population is estimated at around 3,516, reflecting an increase of 19 people since the 2021 Census which reported a population of 3,497.
-This change is inferred from AreaSearch's estimate of resident population at 3,487 following examination of ABS ERP data release in June 2024 and validation of 16 new addresses since the Census date.
-This level of population results in a density ratio of 46 persons per square kilometer.
-Robinvale's growth rate of 0.5% since the 2021 census exceeded that of its SA3 area at -0.3%.
-Population growth was primarily driven by overseas migration contributing approximately 76.0% of overall population gains.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted employing weighted aggregation method for areas not covered by this data.
+As of Nov 2025, the estimated population for the Robinvale statistical area (Lv2) is around 3,514, reflecting an increase of 17 people since the 2021 Census.
+This growth represents a 0.5% change from the previous population count of 3,497.
+The increase is inferred from AreaSearch's estimation of resident population at 3,482 based on ERP data released by ABS in June 2024 and additional validation of 16 new addresses since the Census date.
+This results in a density ratio of 46 persons per square kilometer.
+Although Robinvale's growth exceeded that of its SA3 area (0.1%), it remains modest overall.
+Overseas migration contributed approximately 76.0% to recent population gains.

 Frequently Asked Questions - Population